valery1707/hugo/content/blog/2012-06-05-managing-security-certificates-from-the-console-windows-mac-linux.markdown

 title: "Managing security certificates from the console - on Windows, Mac OS X and Linux"
 date: 2012-06-05
 comments: true
-categories: code ssl certificates console
+categories:
+- code
+- ssl
+- certificates
+- console
+- mac-osx
+- windows
+- linux
+- development
+- firefox
+tags:
+- code
+- ssl
+- certificates
+- console
+- mac-osx
+- windows
+- linux
+- development
+- firefox
 ---

 For me the last two weeks or so have involved a lot of wrestling with SSL certificates.
 One of the things that took some time to figure out was how to piggy-back on the tools provided by different Operating Systems to manage certificates.
 We did not want to rewrite [NSS](https://www.mozilla.org/projects/security/pki/nss/ "NSS").
 Luckily for us, all the major OSes provide tools to manage certificates from the command line.